Everybody wants to earn more money.

 - Your Work.
-I like to seperate my freelance work by clients.
-I have a seperate folder and notebook for each client.
+I like to separate my freelance work by clients.
+I have a separate folder and notebook for each client.
 That way I don’t make an embarrassing gaffe like sending a draft to the wrong client.

 “Learn to accept some chaos.
 Focus on one or two major goals per day.
 Prioritize.
 Be gentle with yourself.
 Oh, and coffee.
 Lots of coffee.” – Kelly Gurnett, freelance writer for Brazen Careerist

 Once you get into the habit of freelancing, you can become even better at this “job” if you change the way you think.

 Remember how I mentioned that you can create time in your day for your freelance work?
 Once you get that habit down, take the idea a bit further.
 Start living your freelance work.

 Let me explain.

 A majority of freelancers are doing this kind of work because they enjoy it; often, it’s a hobby that turned into a side business.
 For this reason, we tend to think about our freelancing more often than our traditional job.
 This is good; this can help you become a better freelancer.